ammar-tanwar/bloglearnbay/posts/a-career-in-data-science-the-key-to-lucrative-come-back-for-women-after-a-career-break.md

 date: "Sep 28, 2022"
 tag: [ A career in data science, Career break, Data science and AI, building a career in data science, how to pursue a career in data science, data science career growth, career in data science salary, data scientist career path and salary ]
 category: "Hot Topics"

+cattitle: "Stay Updated with Hot Tech Trends and Topics - LearnBay Blog"
+catdesc: "Explore LearnBay's informative blog to stay ahead with latest Technology, Data Science, Programmings, and more."
+authortitle: "Milan Jain - An Ethusiastic Technical Content Creator | Learnbay"
+adesc: "Milan Jian, a passionate blogger with a strong background in content creation and a keen interest in learning about new developments in various technologies."

 author: "Milan Jain"
 authorimg : "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/nivin.webp"
 authordesc: "A tech blogger and researcher in artificial intelligence, data science, and full-stack development.
 He holds expertise in machine learning models, artificial intelligence, and scripting languages like Python and Java"